akazakou/hapi-backend-skeleton/README.md

 * Install npm modules by command `npm install`
 * Update `config.json` file to write credentials for database access
 * Start web application with command `npm start`
-* List of available API Endpoints will be accessible by link http://localhost:3000/docs (Default login: admin / password123)
+* List of available API Endpoints will be accessible by link http://backend.app.local (Default login: admin / password)

 ## What implemented: